getsynq/synq-dbt/Readme.md

 RUN chmod +x /usr/bin/synq-dbt
 ```

-The `synq-dbt` command then will be available for execution.
+The `synq-dbt` command is available for execution. :tada:

 ## Linux

-1) Execute the following shell commands:
+1) Execute the following shell commands to download the latest version of `synq-dbt`

 ```console
 export SYNQ_VERSION=v1.2.2